The Twelve Days of Christmas: A Funny Christmas Experience...

 One afternoon among all the chaos that had become my life.
 I was having a much needed glass of wine with my friend.

 ''You look awful! what the hell have you been doing and what's that on your chin?''
 Johnny asked.

 ''So much for the pleasantries.''
 I scowled.
 I was that tired rather than make up a story I told Johnny about the singing angels.
 How real they seemed.
 I told him about my good deeds.
 Spending Christmas with my crazy family.
 I was going mad and desperately needed a good nights sleep.

 ''So that's why I look knackered.''
 I said topping up our glasses.
 Johnny looked at me in amazement.
 Suddenly he burst into loud shrieks of laughter.
 His face went red and he started to howl like a mad man (he his a mad man).
-I stood looking at Johnny.
+I stood abruptly glaring at Johnny.

 ''I don't believe you, why am I your friend?
 I'm having a terrible time and all you can do is laugh.''
-I sulked.
+I shouted.

 ''It's the twelve days of Christmas.''
 Johnny said.

 ''What on earth do you mean.
 Isn't that a song?''
-I asked, sitting back down.
+I asked, gingerly sitting back down.